How to dewater a construction site? The method you pick really depends on the unique blend of geology and hydrology at your site.

 #6 Heavy machinery

-A great tip is to use a bulldozer to push the softer silt to one side of the construction area.
+As a pointer, use a bulldozer to push the softer silt to one side of the construction area.
 Then, use a loader to relocate the silt.

 #7 Other dewater methods at construction sites